cometbft/cometbft/spec/p2p/p2p-top-level.md

 > Point 1. appears slightly stronger than the requirement of the consensus reactor, as here all full nodes are sources of transaction, while in consensus only validators are source of consensus messages.

+> This seems quite important, as it might be harder to guarantee.
+Validators
-> TODO: discuss how important this is.
-It seems quite a big issue given that validators have more stable neighborhoods (behind sentry nodes), and are substantially fewer.
+> - have more stable neighborhoods (behind sentry nodes), and
+> - are substantially fewer
+>
+> In the resulting network, reliable communication for consensus messages seems easier to achieve than reliable communication for transactions.

 > Point 2. has potential to be weakened in practice, as it might be sufficient for a transaction to reach one correct validator as in practice CometBFT decides in one round.